meker12/commerce-channels.en/help/channel-manager/manage-orders.md

 *  **[!UICONTROL Open]**–Orders received from the [!DNL Walmart Marketplace] ready to be reviewed and processed in Adobe Commerce or Magento Open Source.

-   After a customer orders a product from the [!UICONTROL [!DNL Walmart Marketplace]], it can take up to 35 minutes for the open order to display in the order workspace for the connected channel. [!DNL Commerce] requires approximately 30 minutes to process incoming orders and send them to [!DNL Channel Manager].
+   After a customer orders a product from the [!DNL Walmart Marketplace], it can take up to 35 minutes for the open order to be displayed in the order workspace for the connected channel. [!DNL Commerce] requires approximately 30 minutes to process incoming orders and send them to [!DNL Channel Manager].
 After Channel Manager receives the order, it takes 5 more minutes to create and display the [!DNL Commerce] order.

 *  **[!UICONTROL Processed]**–Orders that have been shipped, canceled, or refunded from the [!DNL Commerce] store.

-   To show all shipped, canceled, and refunded orders, select the**Processed** status card
+   To show all shipped, canceled, and refunded orders, select the **Processed** status card.

 * **[!UICONTROL Canceled]**–Orders that have been canceled from the [!DNL Commerce] store.